r-a-h/lattinscider.com/cider.md

 ## Use Our Cider

-Boil cider for sauces and glazes.
+- Boil cider for sauces and glazes.
-Add sweetness to deserts and savory dishes.
+- Cider adds sweetness to deserts and savory dishes.
-Mix your own blended berries, flavor packets, or ice cream with our cider!
+- Mix your own blended berries, flavor packets, or ice cream with our cider!